-Hollywood Studios (raise your hand if you still call it MGM sometimes) is undergoing a pretty substantial overhaul at the moment.
-Large sections of the park have been closed in order to construct new Star Wars and Toy Story areas, and while that has left it looking a bit sparse at the moment, in a couple of years it may well be the most exciting spot at Disney World.
-Because of its two large thrill rides, it’s long been known as the “teenagers’ park”, and there’s lots to offer for grown-ups.
+Hollywood Studios (raise your hand if you still call it MGM sometimes) has underwent a pretty substantial overhaul in recent years.
+Large sections of the park were demolished to construct new Star Wars and Toy Story areas, and it’s now one of the hottest spots in all of Disney World.
+It’s long been known as the “teenagers’ park,” and there’s lots to offer for grown-ups.
 Read on for all of my top tips about Hollywood Studios for adults.

 - Tower of Terror: My favorite thing about thrill rides is that stomach flipping sensation you get when you drop.
 In light of that, it’s easy to see why I adore this ride.
 It’s more than a simple drop ride – you go up and down in a seemingly random pattern a bunch of times – and the theming is excellent.
 Disneyland’s Tower of Terror has been rethemed to Guardians of the Galaxy, so enjoy this classic ride here.

 - Rock’n’Roller Coaster: This is the most intense ride at Disney World by a long shot in my book.
 It’s a launch coaster with inversions that doesn’t compare to anything on property.
 It can be a little rough in the back, but I like to ride back there for the better drops (see above).
 On top of all that, it has a very quotable preshow movie featuring Aerosmith (my siblings and I still yell, “To the Forum!” occasionally).